Mt. Juliet Lions Club readies 2020 Fresh Pecan Sale

 The Mt.
 Juliet/West Wilson Lions Club’s annual nut sale fundraiser is set to begin next week, with a fresh crop of Georgia pecans scheduled to arrive on Monday.

-If the shipment arrives as expected, Lions will begin in-person sales at Lowe’s on Nov.
-6-7.
+If the shipment arrives as expected, Lions will begin in-person sales at Lowe’s on Friday and Saturday.
 Several other businesses in the Mt.
 Juliet area are teaming with the Lions to display nuts at their locations as a convenience to their patrons, and the Lions hope that the businesses will see new people coming in to get acquainted.

 Lion Ken Thomas, treasurer and past president of the local club, said that despite COVID-19 the club expects people are still going to be eating nuts, baking holiday goodies and giving gifts to others over the next two months.